drshahizan/special-topic-data-engineering/project/proposal/CodeX/PROPOSAL_CodeX.md

 </p>

 ## 7. Risks and Limitation
-Netflix's show recommendation system has been widely praised for its ability to personalize recommendations to individual users based on their viewing history, ratings, and preferences.
-However, here are some potential risks and limitations associated with Netflix's recommendation system, along with potential strategies to mitigate them:
+Movies recommendation system has been widely praised for its ability to personalize recommendations to individual users based on their ratings.
+However, here are some potential risks and limitations associated with this website's recommendation system, along with potential strategies to mitigate them:
 1. Technical Risk
-- `Cold Start Problem:` When a new user signs up for Netflix, the recommendation algorithm has no data about their preferences or viewing history, making it difficult to provide personalized recommendations.
+- `Cold Start Problem:` When a new user signs up for the website, the recommendation algorithm has no data about their ratings of any movie, making it difficult to provide personalized recommendations.
 This "cold start" problem can be challenging to overcome and may require alternative approaches to recommendation.
-2. Financial Risk
-- `Cost of Developing and Maintaining the Algorithm:` Developing and maintaining a sophisticated recommendation algorithm like Netflix's requires significant investment in data science, machine learning, and software development.
-This can be a substantial financial burden for companies looking to implement similar systems.
-3. Legal Risk
-- `Privacy and Data Protection:` Netflix collects a lot of personal data from users to improve the recommendation system, such as viewing history, ratings, and user profiles.
-This data is subject to data protection laws and regulations, and Netflix must ensure that it is collecting and processing this data in compliance with applicable laws.

 Potential Strategies to Mitigate the Risks & Limitation:

 1. Technical Risk
-- `Cold Start Problem:` To address the cold start problem, Netflix can use hybrid recommendation approaches that combine collaborative filtering (based on user behavior) with content-based filtering (based on content metadata).
+- `Cold Start Problem:` To address the cold start problem, the website can use hybrid recommendation approaches that combine collaborative filtering (based on user behavior) with content-based filtering (based on content metadata).
 This can help to provide relevant recommendations to new users even when they have no viewing history.
-2. Financial Risk
-- `Cost of Developing and Maintaining the Algorithm:` The maintenance cost of the recommendation system includes the cost of updating and retraining machine learning models, improving data quality, and enhancing the algorithm.
-To mitigate this risk, Netflix can use automated processes and tools to streamline the maintenance process and reduce manual intervention.
-3. Legal Risk
-- `Privacy and Data Protection:` To mitigate the risk of data protection and privacy breaches, Netflix should ensure that it complies with applicable privacy laws and regulations.
-This includes implementing adequate data protection measures, obtaining user consent for data collection and processing, and providing users with transparency and control over their data.

-Overall, while Netflix's recommendation system is generally effective, it is important to recognize its limitations and potential risks, and to be mindful of how the algorithm is shaping our viewing habits and preferences.
+Overall, while movies recommendation system is generally effective, it is important to recognize its limitations and potential risks, and to be mindful of how the algorithm is shaping our viewing habits and preferences.

 ## 8. Deliverables and Milestones